José Coronel Urtecho: Political and diplomatic career

 He remained retired and writing, only linked to intellectual activities with sporadic visits to the capital cities of Managua, Nicaragua, and San Jose, Costa Rica.

 In July 1960, he was among the intellectuals and notables who supported the Society of Jesus in founding the Universidad Centroamericana (UCA), the first private Catholic university in Central America.
-Years later, after his death, the University named its new library after him.
+Years later, after his death, the university named its new library after him.
 Most of the books of Coronel's personal library, manuscripts, and other related personal belongings were donated to the library and exhibited there.
+Anastasio Somoza-Debayle and his wife Hope donated the tracts of land where the Central American University was built.

 “Las Brisas,” his wife's farm (as he used to point out, remarking he had no material wealth), was located out of a smaller stream of the San Juan River and became a popular place for intellectuals' and journalists' meetings and visits.
 The area's popularity increased when his nephew, catholic priest Ernesto Cardenal, an influential poet and figure of liberation theology, founded 1965 a religious and cultural community in the nearby Solentiname archipelago.
 Cardenal was also key in Coronel Urtecho's new political beliefs.
 In 1976, many intellectuals met in Las Brisas for Coronel's 70th birthday, including Argentinian writer Julio Cortazar, who was visiting Cardenal in Solentiname.
 After the 1979 Nicaraguan Revolution, Cortazar visited Nicaragua many times.

 In 1974, during one of Coronel's sporadic stays in Managua, prepared by the time of his lectures "Three Conferences to the Private Sector," he was kidnapped by the founder and leader of the Sandinista movement, Carlos Fonseca Amador.
 For about 12 hours, he stayed in a secret house where Fonseca spoke about Nicaragua's political crisis and reminded him of his responsibility for the intellectual validation and support to Somoza's political regime and the need to support the end of Somoza's era.
 That conversation had a profound impact on him and was kept secret until later published in 1986.

 After the Sandinista National Liberation Front led Nicaragua's 1979 Revolution, which ended more than 40 years of Somoza's family control over Nicaragua, Coronel Urtecho become a passionate supporter of the new revolutionary government and its political agenda.